 JDT ensures a veteran's interests and preferences are the basis for receiving training that provides the skills necessary to get a job that currently exists in the local labor market.
 Without an in-depth understanding of the local job market, HVRP grant recipients will struggle to place veterans in sustainable employment.

-There are seven key principles of JDT which were discussed at length in NVTAC's VLC series, Strategies to Success in HVRP: Module 5.
 JDT comes in a variety of forms, from classroom training to experience-based opportunities, such as apprenticeships and OJT.

-HVRP participants may need basic skills training, such as computer literacy training, math and language instruction, and soft-skills training.
+Outside of JDT, HVRP participants may need basic skills training, such as computer literacy training, math and language instruction, and soft-skills training.
 Many of these kinds of training opportunities are available at little or no cost through the local AJC.
 Off-Base Transition Training (OBTT) offers virtual workshops for veterans covering topics such as job search tactics, resume essentials, interview skills, salary negotiation, and more.
-While this type of training mentioned within this paragraph is not considered training as part of the 80 percent requirement, they can help HVRP participants meet their employment goals.
+While the type of training mentioned within this paragraph is not considered training per HVRP guidelines, it can help HVRP participants meet their employment goals.
 Adding OBTT workshops to a participant's IEP can increase the likelihood of being job ready.